Skip to main content

 Here are various examples of proyects from a sub-national level:

-- Catalonia – “New Opportunities” Programme (Programa “Nuevas Oportunidades”): This programme is targeted at young people, from 16 years old to 24 years, who do not own any degree.
+• Catalonia – “New Opportunities” Programme (Programa “Nuevas Oportunidades”): This programme is targeted at young people, from 16 years old to 24 years, who do not own any degree.
 The programme offers a flexible schedule for the youngsters who seek to enter the labour market or want a formation in basic and transversal competences.
-The results of Nuevas Oportunidades in the years 2015-2017 were very positive, as 263 youngsters found a job and 861 returned to the education system, out of the almost 3,000 participants.

-- Region of Murcia – Strategy for the Educational Sucess 2020 (Estrategia para el Éxito Educativo.
-Objetivo 2020): This strategy aims to tackle ELET and scholar absenteeism by implementing over 50 measures in all cycles of compulsary education (ISCED 0-2).
+• Region of Murcia – Strategy for the Educational Sucess 2022-23 (Estrategia para el Éxito Educativo): This strategy aims to tackle ELET and scholar absenteeism by implementing over 50 measures in all cycles of compulsary education (ISCED 0-2).
 The intervention measures offer alternative education and promoting vocational training, as well as innovative actions such as peer tutoring and the creation of mobile apps to give personalized orientation to the yougsters.
-Through this strategy, the Region of Murcia reduced ELET rate in 4% in 2017, and continues to decrease the figure in 2018.
+Since this strategy has been implemented, the school dropout rate in the region of Murcia has been decreasing.
+Since 2017 the school dropout rate has been decreasing in the region of Murcia, in 2017 the rate was 23.1% and in 2021 the rate had decreased 5.8%, being at 17.3%.

 Cross-sector coordination and monitoring of ELET interventions

 Within the framework of the Plan for the reduction of ELET, the Autonomous Regions inform all the activities in progress and, together with the Ministry of Education and Vocational Training, they carry out the monitoring and evaluation of the program.
-The Sectoral Education Conference (Conferencia Sectorial de Educación) and the Spanish working Group "ET 2020" (Grupo de trabajo español "ET 2020") are responsible for overseeing actions related to early school dropout[8].
+The Sectoral Education Conference (Conferencia Sectorial de Educación) is responsible for overseeing actions related to early school dropout.